-This recipe and others can be found in Dave DeWitt’s book “A World of Curries.”
-If you like what you see here, pick up a copy.
+This recipe and others can be found in Dave DeWitt’s book, “A World of Curries.”
+Do your stomach a favor and pick up a copy of it here.